stackitcloud/stackit-cli/docs/stackit_beta_network-area_network-range_create.md

-## stackit beta network-area network-ranges create
+## stackit beta network-area network-range create

 Creates a network range in a STACKIT Network Area (SNA)